Junior State Debating Championships

 What is the Junior State Debating Championships?

 In our debating competitions we split NSW up into ten different regions.
 In Term 3 each region runs debating trials to pick a squad of their very best Years 9 and 10 debaters.
-That squad goes on to represent the region against the other nine regions at a championships debating camp which generally runs from Monday to Wednesday morning in early December at the Women's College of the University of Sydney.
+That squad goes on to represent the region against the other nine regions at a championships debating camp which will run from Monday 8 to Wednesday 10 December at the Women's College of the University of Sydney.
 There's a fee for students who are selected to represent their region, though there's also some assistance available to speakers to help with travel costs.
-You can see more detailed information on how the championships run by downloading the 2024 Junior State Debating Championships Information Guide (PDF 483.96 KB).
+You can see more detailed information on how the championships run by downloading the 2025 Junior State Debating Championships Information Guide (PDF 394.54 KB).

 What are the rules of the championships?

 • Competitors must be from Year 9 or Year 10 and attending a NSW government school.
-Only one student may be selected per school and each student may compete at state level only once.
+Generally only one student may be selected per school and they may compete at state level only once (the Speaking Competitions Officer can grant exceptions where it benefits the championships).

 • The regional representative squad can consist of up to five members.